 Overview

-Non-Hodgkin's lymphoma is a general category of lymphoma.
-There are many subtypes that fall in this category.
+Non-Hodgkin lymphoma is a broad group of lymphomas.
+There are many subtypes in this group.
 Diffuse large B-cell lymphoma and follicular lymphoma are among the most common subtypes.
-The other general category of lymphoma is Hodgkin's lymphoma.
+The other broad group of lymphoma is Hodgkin lymphoma.

-Advances in diagnosis and treatment of non-Hodgkin's lymphoma have helped improve the prognosis for people with this disease.
+Advances in diagnosis and treatment of non-Hodgkin lymphoma have helped improve the prognosis for people with this condition.

 Products & Services